vinesh178/livekit-voice-ai-agent-setup/README.md

 To streamline the configuration process for Twilio and LiveKit, use the pre-built script available at the following URL: Twilio & LiveKit Integration Script(scripts/create_inbound_trunk.py).

-Here’s what you need to do:
+Here's what you need to do:

 1. Download or clone the script from the link above.